How Trauma Therapy Can Help You Access the Ventral Vagal Autonomic Nervous System State for Optimal Functioning

 The Polyvagal Theory, developed by Dr. Stephen Porges, offers a revolutionary understanding of how our autonomic nervous system (ANS) governs our responses to stress, safety, and social interaction.
 At the heart of this theory is the concept of the "ventral vagal state," when our nervous system is relaxed, which allows us to connect, create, and enter a flow state.
 Trauma can impact our ability to access this sense of safety.
 When we are in “overdrive” we are often in the sympathetic state, in which we are anxious, in fight or flight, scattered, and feeling the effects of cortisol, adrenaline, and other stress hormones in our body.
+Trauma therapy can help us move back into the ventral vagal state.

 Stress, feelings of overwhelm, and the impacts of trauma can keep us from accessing the Ventral Vagal state.
 When we are able to access this state we are able to create that which we are meant to create on this earth.
 Through openness, safety, and creativity we can dream, have fulfilling realtionships with others, and access our originality.
 It also induces a sense of calm, safety, and feelings of well-being that is important for our overall health and well-being.
 We are more fertile in this state, playful, and protecting from illness and cell-degeneration.